dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-08-14-privacy-implications-of-the-coldcard-catastrophe.md

 There's another thing about this catastrophe that isn't much talked about yet: the negative privacy implications.

 A lot of people were forced to emergency-move a lot of UTXOs to a temporary setup, unwillingly consolidating said UTXOs in the process.
 My guess is that lots of KYC and non-KYC stashes got combined.
-Lots of coinjoin outputs got recombined too, if I'd have to wager another guess.
+Lots of coinjoin outputs got recombined too, if I had to wager another guess.

 And to add insult to injury once more, we have to assume that all affected private keys will be public, given enough time.
 The brute-forced seed phrases will be sold to the highest bidder in one way or another, whether it be on dark markets or directly to chainalysis companies (if they haven't brute-forced the whole set themselves by that point in time).